AleksandarDzudzevic/TutoringWebApp/README.md

         all_posts = db.search(query)
         db.close()

-        # Now all_posts will contain dictionaries, and you can access their elements using keys
         return render_template("posts.html", posts=all_posts, get_username=get_username)
 ```
 Fig.17 shows the filter options for the posts using subject, price, and keyword filtering.